 Several non-engineering bachelor’s degrees also led to high-paying jobs.

-For both men and women, eight of the bottom 10 disciplines with the lowest median earnings were in arts or humanities.
+Eight of the bottom 10 disciplines with the lowest median earnings were in arts or humanities for both men and women.
 The lowest-paying field among male graduates was drama/theatre arts and stagecraft ($35,935), while the lowest-paying field among female graduates was bilingual, multilingual and multicultural education ($19,892).
 Music graduates earned the third least for men ($38,462) and second least for women ($22,174).

 At the master’s degree level, most top-earning graduates came from business programs.
 Men who graduated with a master’s in finance and financial management services ($110,518), business administration, management and operations ($108,382), and accounting and related services ($102,718) registered the three highest median earnings five years after graduation.